 During 2020, the Disability Support IRC invited comment and feedback on some major challenges facing the Disability Support sector in regard to the delivery of training, via a discussion paper which identified a number of key issues and poses a series of questions to determine potential solutions that could be considered when updating the Training Package Products.

 This paper focused on the delivery of education within the VET sector and included reference to the Certificate III in Individual Support and Certificate IV in Disability.

 It sought to explore numerous avenues in order to build a picture of the state of the Vocational Education and Training (VET) sector in terms of the delivery of education and the implementation of this education into work-ready skills in the Disability Support sector.

 Feedback in response to the Discussion Paper was considered during the development of Draft 1 Training Package Products.

 This project is being overseen by the Direct Client Care and Support IRC, in collaboration with the Aged Services IRC and the Disability Support IRC.
 Membership of the Disability Support IRC may be seen below:

-An Individual Support Working Group was formed, comprising three IRC members from each of the three IRCs to review the feedback to form recommendations for the IRCs to approve for Draft 2.
-SkillsIQ also convened subject matter expert discussion groups in the areas of dementia care, autism, assistive technologies, palliative care and nutrition and mealtime.
-The feedback and recommendations from those discussion groups were also considered by the working group and consolidated into the feedback paper and overall recommendations to the IRCs.
+An Individual Support Working Group was formed, comprising three IRC members from each of the three IRCs to review the feedback to form recommendations for the IRCs to approve for the final draft.
+The previously convened subject matter expert discussion groups in the areas of dementia care, autism, assistive technologies, palliative care and nutrition and mealtime were also consulted as required to inform the final drafts.

 For more information on this project, please contact Melinda Brown on 02 9392 8100 or email firstname.lastname@example.org.